ioerror/highctidh/README.md

 The Golang bindings behave as any normal Golang module/package.

+The `fiat-crypto` code synthesis is described in `fiat-docker/README.md`.

 The original authors of this software released high-ctidh in the public domain.
 All contributions made in this fork are also in the public domain.